PrefectHQ/prefect/docs/tutorials/docker.md

 ## Edit the deployment in the UI

-`log_flow` exepcts a runtime parameter for its greeting, and we didn't provide one as part of this deployment yet.
+`log_flow` expects a runtime parameter for its greeting, and we didn't provide one as part of this deployment yet.
 We could edit `log-flow-docker-deployment.yaml` to add a parameter and apply the edited YAML to update the deployment on the API.

 Instead, let's edit the deployment through the Prefect UI.
 Select **log-flow/log-flow-docker** to see the deployment's details.